2018 SEED STUDENT AND EMPLOYER APPLICATIONS ARE NOW OPEN

-- 50% of the wage subsidy will be provided upfront at the beginning of the contract.
-The remaining 50% will be provided mid-way through the work placement.
+- 100% of the wage subsidy will be provided upfront at the beginning of the contract.

 No referrals will be sent to the employer.
 The list of approved employers will be shared with students until positions are filled.
 The employer may, at any time in the process, request to have their name removed from the list.